sdsc-complecs/Regular-expressions/Exercises.md

 Tools" training.

-(1) Work through all the examples from the presentation, found in the file examples.sh, and make sure you understand what the regexes are doing.
+(1) Work through all the examples from the presentation, found in the file Examples.sh, and make sure you understand what the regexes are doing.
 We also suggest modifying the examples or deliberately breaking things (e.g., omitting quotes, backslashes, grep options, etc.) to see what happens.